msladek/bwx/README.md

 ## Features

-- **Session management**: Unlock your Bitwarden vault once per session and cache the session token securely.
+- **Session management**: Unlock your Bitwarden vault once and cache the session token securely.
 - **`cp`/`copy` subcommand**: Copy a password to the clipboard.
 - **Auto‑clear**: Automatically clears the clipboard after a configurable timeout.
 - **YAML config**: Easy configuration using a YAML file.